Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Create a `World` struct that keeps the world and can be passed around to access stuff entities and physics.
 - [ ] Make something that is in front of renderer, so we dont include a file which has a million imports.
 - [ ] When the client is in, delete shared.
 It is unneeded and slows down compile.
+- [ ] Try making a voice chat for fun.
+PortAudio might work for this.

 ### Descriptor Layout Idea